 William of Volpiano

-the great abbot and founder of monasteries, was born on the island during the seige of 962, that found Willa, the Italian Queen, on the island with all her kingdom’s treasure, attempting to resist the Emperor Otto the Great.
+the great abbot, architect, musician, preacher and founder of monasteries, was born on the island during the seige of 962, that found Willa, the Italian Queen, on the island with all her kingdom’s treasure, attempting to resist the Emperor Otto the Great.
 She lost.
 What happened to the treasure is a mystery.

 Now, to see the island veiled in mist and hear the clear ringing of bells summon the nuns to prayer from their cloistered gardens scented with wysteria and roses, the clamours and bloodshed are far away.
 Music floats over the waters from the Villa Tallone, gregorian chant from the basilica.
 Above Orta the antique woods of Sacro Monte with the little chapels scattered under the limes, the beeches and the camphor, remind us that here Nietzsche lost his heart to Lou Salomé.